jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-1c-circulating.md

 Metal money is maintained, increased, and drawn from mines.
 But it also needs to be resupplied because it can be wasted, worn out, lost, or sent abroad.

-28 Land, mines, and fisheries, all require a fixed and a circulating capital to cultivate them.
+{{< s v="28" >}} Land, mines, and fisheries, all require a fixed and a circulating capital to cultivate them.
 Their produce replaces those capitals to society with a profit.

 The farmer resupplies the manufacturer with the food which the manufacturer used.
 - The manufacturer resupplies the farmer with the finished work which the farmer wasted or worn out.